pyDataVis/pyDataVis/README.md

 ## Roadmap
-This version is the first release.
-It was developed on Linux, briefly tested on Windows 10 but not yet tested on Mac OS X.
+This sofware was developed on Linux (Ubuntu 20.04), tested on Windows 10 but not yet tested on macOS.